ZoDDeL/CM-Ultimate/README.md

 - Godmode (you exclusive will be invincible)
 - Bot vacuum (bots will be teleported to a postion close to yours or to a static point on the map)
 - Passive bots (bots wont attack and just walk around a bit)
+- Mega XP (changes the XP per kill and assist to 4000. works for other players too)
 - Infinite match time, among others

 ### 🔄 **[MultiSwapper]**